DARSHANAJAYA/Goodness-of-fit-Distance-metric/README.md

    For zeroinflation values 0.2 and 0.6 are used for mild and strong zeroinflation and for mild and strong strong overdispersion 0.5 and 7 are used.
 2. Data wrangling

 datawrangling.R file does the datawrangling to formulate dataframes from the simulations Rdatafiles.
 For running this files you need to run the simulation accordingly and for L2 norm use j = 1:3 and for L1 norm use j = 46:48.
-Change file locations accordingly if simulated files are used.Some example files will be included to run the code. change the name of the source files accordingly.
+Change file locations accordingly if simulated files are used.

 3. Plots
    The plots.R code will give the final plot results.